 - Determinator: The majority of her central episode was spent in a flashback about how she wanted to become like Tsunade, and the lengths she was willing to go to were sort of...illegal.

 - Fangirl: Since her time as a student in the Academy, Tenten had a goal to become a legendary kunoichi like Tsunade, one of the Sannin, which she openly shared to others.(To Guy) "I want to be a great and powerful ninja!
 To walk in the footsteps of the legendary kunoichi, Tsunade!"

-- Faux Action Girl: Out of the Konoha 12 kunoichi, Tenten is a rather decent combatant, but she often gets clobbered to show her opponent's strength.
+- Faux Action Girl: Out of the Konoha 12 kunoichi, Tenten is a rather decent combatant.
+She graduated from the academy, just like the rest, has her own fighting style and has good aim with her thrown weapons.
+She just gets clobbered to show her opponent's strength.
 In the case of Temari, at least, it was justified for being the worst possible match-up for Tenten; Temari was not only easily one of the strongest genin gathered, but also one that had all the right techniques to counter Tenten's strategy.

 - Up to Eleven in the manga, where the aforementioned fight with Temari is her only fight scene in the entire series, and she gets beaten off-screen in one panel.
 The anime at least tries to give her a Curb Stomp Cushion by actually showing the fight, albeit it just shows Tenten being literally blown away.

 - Fingerless Gloves: Wears a black pair as of Part II.